-Many years ago, the Florida legislature enacted a law that that allowed liens against recoveries from third parties who caused the injury for which the hospital is treating the patient.
-Later, the legislature enacted special statutes that enacted lien law on a hospital by hospital basis.
+The Florida legislature many years ago enacted a law that that allowed liens to certain hospitals.
+Then special statutes were enacted on a hospital by hospital basis.
 In 1971, the Florida legislature enacted a statute that provided that those previous hospital lien laws were to become ordinances in their respective counties.
 It also provided that counties could enact special hospital lien ordinances as each county deemed appropriate.
 The Florida Supreme Court has held properly drafted hospital lien ordinances to be constitutional.
+A hospital lien can have a significant impact on the amount of your reward and recovery.
+Failure to reach a resolution of the hospital's lien can effectively void the settlement agreement or expose you to significant monetary damages.